How to Clean a Chemical Toilet for Camper Vans

 No, you can not empty your chemical toilet into your toilet at home.
 Your average everyday home toilet is not built to have these types of chemicals flushed down the system, therefore you may ruin your home toilet.

-Which Toilet paper to Use in Portable Toilets for Camper Vans?
+Which Toilet Paper to Use in Portable Toilets for Camper Vans?

 Toilet paper used for chemical toilets for camper vans.